Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation.md

 #### The case of perfectly reflective rough metal

-Remembering that we fixed the Fresnel term to be $F( \boldsymbol{\omega_h}, F_0 ) = 1$, the tables we just calculated can only give us the perfectly reflective 100% white metal BRDF case:
+Remembering that we fixed the Fresnel term to be $F( \mu_d, F_0 ) = 1$, the tables we just calculated can only give us the perfectly reflective 100% white metal BRDF case:

 !!! todo